 Documents being released in Purdue’s bankruptcy show that Sackler family members who served on the company’s Board acted ethically and lawfully.
-The proposed resolution to the litigation, which includes the Sackler family relinquishing ownership of Purdue and also contributing $4.325 billion to address the opioid crisis, is intended to provide help rapidly for communities and people in need.
+The proposed resolution to the litigation, which includes the Sackler family relinquishing ownership of Purdue and also contributing at least $5.5 billion to address the opioid crisis, is intended to provide help rapidly for communities and people in need.
 The Sackler family regrets that OxyContin, which continues to help people suffering from chronic pain, unexpectedly became part of the opioid crisis.

 This video provides an abbreviated summary of the topics discussed throughout these pages, including the false allegation that OxyContin is responsible for creating the opioid crisis even though the medicine was never more than 4% of all opioid prescriptions.